iotaledger/documentation/iot/0.1/platformio/introduction/get-started.md

 # Get started with IOTA on PlatformIO

 **PlatformIO is an ecosystem and development platform for embedded devices that comes with lots of tools for the most common integrated development environments (IDEs).
-In this guide, you set up PlatformIO and use it to compile, upload, and run an example IOTA application on your device.**
+In this tutorial, you set up PlatformIO and use it to compile, upload, and run an example IOTA application on your device.**

 ## Hardware